Program Innovation

 At the same time, however, many third-party service providers, including OPMS, contend that their successes in expanding student access and improving achievement has been wildly misunderstood.
 When third-party providers offer a service, as their argument goes, they should be duly compensated.
 The bundled-services exemption has enabled many OPM providers to deliver services, such as recruitment, enrollment, and course development, to help schools build robust businesses.

-Therein lies the dilemma: can higher education institutions coexist with for-profit business models ?
+Therein lies the dilemma: ?

 Despite the limits of AB 1345, the debate over incentive compensation is not over.
 This issue, and the question of profit and higher education may be coming to a legislature near you.